signalwire/video-sdk-react-native-demo/README.md

 - Tested with [react-native](https://github.com/facebook/react-native/releases/tag/v0.64.0) v.0.64
 - Tested with IOS Deployment target 12.1
 - Tested with Android minSdkVersion 24
+- Make sure to register your `BundleId` & `AppGroupId` (in case of screensharing) with `Apple Developer Account`

+##### Registering your BundleId

+- Go to `Preferences` in xcode.
+- Log in to `Apple Developer Account` in `Accounts` section.
+- Now select your app's target & jump to `Signin & Capabilities` tab.
+- check the `Automatically manage signin`.
+- And select your team from the dropdown.
+- If your `BundleId` is not in `RED` color you are done creating provisioning profiles.

 #### Installation packages